pingcap/docs/ticdc/manage-ticdc.md

 - If a single table is involved in the DDL event, the DDL event is sent to the corresponding topic as is.
 For example, for the DDL event `drop table test.table1`, the event is sent to the topic named `test_table1`.
 - If multiple tables are involved in the DDL event (`rename table` / `drop table` / `drop view` may involve multiple tables), the DDL event is split into multiple events and sent to the corresponding topics.
 For example, for the DDL event `rename table test.table1 to test.table10, test.table2 to test.table20`, the event `rename table test.table1 to test.table10` is sent to the topic named `test_table1` and the event `rename table test.table2 to test.table20` is sent to the topic named `test.table2`.

-### Partition dispatcher
+### Partition dispatchers

-You can use  partition = "xxx" to specify the partition dispatcher.
+You can use partition = "xxx" to specify a partition dispatcher.
 It supports four dispatchers: default, ts, index-value, and table.
 The dispatcher rules are as follows:

 - default: When multiple unique indexes (including the primary key) exist or the Old Value feature is enabled, events are dispatched in the table mode.
 When only one unique index (or the primary key) exists, events are dispatched in the index-value mode.
 - ts: Use the commitTs of the row change to hash and dispatch events.